Photo of drugs

 Tips for Safer Medication Use:

-• Take medication as prescribed or as directed on the package and avoiding sharing with others.
+• Take medication as prescribed or as directed on the package and avoid sharing with others.

 • Check with your Healthcare Provider or Pharmacist before using any over-the-counter and herbal medications.